Get help today 888-341-7785 or sign up for 24/7 text support.

 Does UHC in New Jersey Cover Mental Health & Dual Diagnosis Treatment?

-For many, this type of treatment involves an integrated intervention or approach in which both conditions are treated simultaneously.12 What’s more, integrated treatment has been found to be a more superior method versus separate treatment of each diagnosis.13
+For many, this type of treatment involves an integrated intervention or approach in which both conditions are treated simultaneously.9 What’s more, integrated treatment has been found to be a more superior method versus separate treatment of each diagnosis.10

-Which Rehab Centers in New Jersey Take United Healthcare Insurance?
+Which Addiction Facilities in New Jersey Take United Healthcare Insurance?

 • AdCare Rhode Island: This AAC facility provides a variety of services, like medical detox, inpatient treatment, residential treatment, IOP treatment, PHP treatment, co-occurring disorder treatment, and telehealth services, across its four Rhode Island locations.
 The North Kingstown location is the only facility that provides inpatient services, while the remaining 3 (South Kingstown, Warwick, and Greenville) provide outpatient services.